 Advanced studies in the evolution of nonmammalian vertebrates, including relations to earth history and topics in paleoecology and functional morphology.
 Field and laboratory techniques and exercises in identification are included.

-561. (161.)
-Mammalian Paleontology (4)

-Two lectures and six hours of laboratory.
+561. Mammalian Paleontology (4) Two lectures and six hours of laboratory.
 Advanced studies in the evolution of mammals, including relations to earth history and topics in paleoecology and functional morphology.
 Field and laboratory techniques and exercises in identification are included.
-Zoology 561 need not follow in sequence with Zoology 560.

-570. (170.)
-Animal Behavior (4) I, II

-Two lectures and six hours of laboratory.

-Prerequisites: Biology 215; Zoology 200 or Psychology 210 and 260 for psychology majors.
-Biological bases of animal behavior with emphasis on the ethological approach, including the evolution and adaptive significance of behavior.
+Zoology 561 need not follow in sequence with 570.
+Animal Behavior (4) I, II Two lectures and six hours of laboratory.
+Prerequisites: Biology 215; Zoology 200 or Psychology 210 and 260 for psychology Biological bases of animal behavior with emphasis on the ethological approach, including the evolution and adaptive significance of behavior.
 571. Hormonal Aspects of Behavior (3) Prerequisites: Biology 430 or 502, or Zoology 540.
 Chemoregulatory mechanisms operating within multicellular organisms will be discussed; the structural and chemical components of regulatory systems will be examined in terms of their behavioral effects on the organism.

-580. Aquaculture (3)

-Prerequisites: Biology 411 or 501, plus either Zoology 200 or 506.
+580. Aquaculture (3) Prerequisites: Biology 411 or 501, plus either Zoology 200 or 506.
 Principles and practices of the farming of aquatic organisms.

-GRADUATE COURSES IN BIOLOGY

-600. (200.)
-Seminar (2-3)

-Prerequisite: Consent of instructor.

-An intensive study in advanced biology, topic to be announced in the class schedule.
+GRADUATE COURSES IN BIOLOGY 600.
+Seminar (2-3) Prerequisite: Consent of instructor.
+An intensive study in advanced biology.
+May be repeated with new content.
+Topic to be announced in the class schedule.
 Maximum credit six units applicable on a master's degree.

-615. (250.)
-Biogeography (3)

-Prerequisite: Biology 520 or 549.

-Concepts and principles of the distributional history of plant and animal groups, and the origins and dispersal of modern faunas and floras.
-620. (242.)
-Population and Community Ecology (3) Two lectures and three hours of laboratory.
+620. Population and Community Ecology (3) Two lectures and three hours of laboratory.

-Prerequisite: Biology 520.

 Formulation, analysis and experimental testing of the theories of the structure and dynamics of ecological systems at the population and community level.

-621. (243.)
-Physiological Ecology (3)
+621. Physiological Ecology (3)

 Two lectures and three hours of laboratory.

-Prerequisites: Biology 520 and consent of instructor.
+Prerequisites: Biology 411 and consent of instructor.
 The comparative physiological characteristics of natural plant and animal populations in relation to their habitats and environments.
-622. (246.)
-Behavioral Ecology (3) Two lectures and three hours of laboratory.

-Prerequisites: Biology 520 and consent of instructor.
-Recommended: Zoology 570 or Psychology 561 Behavioral mechanisms relating animals to their physical and biotic environment.
-625. (244.)
-Physical Aspects of Ecology (3) Two lectures and three hours of laboratory.
-Prerequisite: Biology 520.
+622. Behavioral Ecology (3) Two lectures and three hours of laboratory.
+Prerequisites: Biology 411 and consent of instructor.
+Recommended: Zoology 570 or Psychology 461.
+Behavioral mechanisms relating animals to their physical and biotic environment.
+625. Physical Aspects of Ecology (3) Two lectures and three hours of laboratory.

 Analysis and measurement of physical factors of the environment and of the processes by which energy and matter are exchanged between organisms and the environment; the significance of the physical environment in ecological processes.

-626. (245.)
-Aquatic Ecology (3) Two lectures and three hours of laboratory.
+626. Aquatic Ecology (3)

+Two lectures and three hours of laboratory.

-Prerequisites: Biology 520 and consent of instructor.
-Application for collecting permit must be made at least six weeks before class begins at the Center for Marine Studies (AS-111).
-Ecological concepts as applied to benthic and pelagic populations and communities in fresh water and marine environments.
-630. (240.)
-Seminar in Terrestrial Ecology (2) Prerequisite: Biology 520.
+Prerequisites: Biology 411 and consent of instructor.
+Application for collecting permit must be made at least six weeks before class begins at the Center for Marine Studies Ecological concepts as applied to benthic and pelagic populations and communities in fresh water and marine environments.
+628. Advanced Topics in Ecology (2-4) Prerequisites: Biology 411 and consent of instructor.
+Selected topics in ecology.
+May be repeated with new content and consent of the graduate adviser in ecology.
+Maximum credit six units on a master's degree.
+630. Seminar in Terrestrial Ecology (2) Prerequisite: Biology 411.

 Ecological concepts as applied to the terrestrial environment.
 May be repeated with new content.
 Maximum credit four units applicable on a master's degree.

-631. (241.)
-Seminar in Aquatic Ecology (2)
+631. Seminar in Aquatic Ecology (2) Prerequisite: Biology 411.

-Prerequisite: Biology 520.